Welcome to ARCHIVOS!

 Defining the genre(s) of your setting will help visitors find your setting more easily.

-You can select up to three genres or sub-genres to apply to your setting.
+You can select as many genres or sub-genres to apply to your setting as you like.
 Genres are divided into Top-Level Genres (Fantasy, Science Fiction, Horror, Thriller, and Mystery) with sub-genres for each listed underneath.
 Selecting a sub-genre automatically includes the setting in the Top-Level Genre selection.
 So designating a setting as “Space Opera” will allow the setting to show up in any “Science Fiction” filters.

 There are also genres listed under “Other Types”.